"there are immaturities, but there are immensities" - Bright Star (dir. Jane Campion)>>>>>>>>>>>>>>

 It’s not a culture of refusal, but an anti-culture that defuses. d-generation suggest one way that a true successor to punk (rather than a mere replay) could operate: as spies in the house of the loved-up, sowing seeds of discontent, making a grim dance of our national decay.

-Although I have two pre-release cassettes with D-Generation on the spine in my possession still, in the event I think they only put out just the one vinyl EP .
+Although I have two pre-release cassettes with D-Generation on the spine in my possession still, in the event they only put out just the one vinyl EP .
 That's because they were forced to change their name on account of the existence of a fairly dreadful NY trad-rebel-raunch'n'roll outfit of the same moniker - if I recall right, they got sent one of those cease-and-desist type letters from the management or the record company.
 But D-Generation did continue under a different name, The Lower Depths, and released at least a couple more EPs.
+One of the Concrete Island tunes appears on the first Lower Depths EP.
 Press releases below - again, spot the proto-K-punkian elements!

 In the Key of Jim Jarmusch: the movies and the soundtracks